gvwilson/sensibleadventures/bookster/new.md

 whose almond eyes and long fingers showed Bantangui ancestry.
 He nodded at something she said and touched her arm lightly in farewell.

-"Hoa!"
+"Whoa!"
 He jumped slightly when he turned to find Razi and Erileine standing behind him.
 "Well, there you are," he said to Razi.
 "I was wondering where everyone had gone."